Warlord Era: Warlord profiles

-More typical was Marshal Zhang Zuolin, a "graduate of the University of the Green Forest" (i.e., a bandit), an illiterate who had a forceful, ambitious personality that allowed him to rise up from the leader of a bandit gang, be hired by the Japanese to attack the Russians during the Russo-Japanese war of 1904–05 and become the warlord of Manchuria by 1916.
+More typical was Marshal Zhang Zuolin, "Warlord of Manchuria", a "graduate of the University of the Green Forest" (i.e., a bandit), an illiterate who had a forceful, ambitious personality that allowed him to rise up from the leader of a bandit gang, be hired by the Japanese to attack the Russians during the Russo-Japanese war of 1904–05 and become the warlord of Manchuria by 1916.
 He worked openly for the Japanese in ruling Manchuria.
 Zhang controlled only 3% of China's population but 90% of its heavy industry.
 The wealth of Manchuria, the support of the Japanese, and Zhang's hard-hitting, swift-moving cavalry made him the most powerful of the warlords.
 His Japanese patrons insisted that he ensure a stable economic climate to facilitate Japanese investment, making him one of the few warlords who sought to pursue economic growth instead of just plundering.
+Zhang Zuolin became Japan's ally against Russia during the Russo-Japanese War.
+He had also served as the military governor of Mukden since 1911.

 Zhang Zongchang, known as the "Dogmeat General" because of his love for the gambling game of that name, was described as having "the physique of an elephant, the brain of a pig and the temperament of a tiger".
 Writer Lin Yutang called Zhang "the most colorful, legendary, medieval, and unashamed ruler of modern China".
 Former Emperor Puyi remembered Zhang as "a universally detested monster" whose ugly, bloated face was "tinged with the livid hue induced by heavy opium smoking".
 A brutal man, Zhang was notorious for his hobby of smashing in the heads of prisoners with his sword, which he called "smashing melons".
 He loved to boast about the size of his penis, which became part of his legend.
-He was widely believed to be the most well endowed man in China, nicknamed "General Eighty-Six" as his penis when erect was said to measure up to a pile of 86 Mexican silver dollars.
+He was widely believed to be the most well endowed man in China, nicknamed "General Eighty-Six" as his penis when erect was said to measure up to a pile of 86 Mexican silver dollars (25.8 cm or 10.16 in).
 His harem consisted of Chinese, Korean, Japanese, Russian and two French women.
 He gave them numbers, as he could not remember their names, and then usually forgot the numbers.

-Other notable information on some of the above-mentioned major warlords:

-Zhang Zuolin, "Warlord of Manchuria", became Japan's ally against Russia during the Russo-Japanese War.
-He had also served as the military governor of Mukden since 1911.